An active learning method for solving competitive multi-agent decision-making and control problems: Introduction

-Unlike the works above, we design an active learning scheme that allows an agnostic external entity to reproduce faithful approximations of action-reaction mappings, privately held by a population of competitive agents, in order to predict a desirable outcome of the underlying multi-agent interaction process exactly, identified as a stationary profile.
+Unlike the works above, we design an active learning scheme that allows an agnostic external entity to reproduce faithful approximations of action-reaction mappings, privately held by a population of agents, in order to predict a stationary profile of the underlying multi-agent interaction process exactly.

+Specifically, we consider the scenario illustrated in Fig.~\ref{fig:scenario} and mathematically formalized in \S \ref{subsec:mathematical_formulation}, where such an external observer, endowed with a learning procedure $\mathscr{L}$, can get samples of the action-reaction mappings $f_i(\cdot)$ of each agent $i$, for all $i=1,\ldots,N$; in particular, the external observer iteratively proposes to agent $i$ a configuration $\hat{\bs x}_{-i}$ of possible other agents' decisions and gets back the reaction $x_i=f_i(\hat{\bs x}_{-i})$ of the agent to that configuration (see also the different tasks reported in Algorithm~\ref{alg:learning_embedded_BR}).
+The proposed scheme is of active-learning nature in that the queries $\hat{\bs x}_{-i}$ are generated based on the current surrogate models $\hat f_i(\cdot)$ of the agents' responses.